mudcano/mudrich/docs/source/progress.rst

 If the :class:`~rich.progress.Progress` class doesn't offer exactly what you need in terms of a progress display, you can override the :class:`~rich.progress.Progress.get_renderables` method.
 For example, the following class will render a :class:`~rich.panel.Panel` around the progress display::

-    from rich.panel import Panel
+    from mudrich.panel import Panel
-    from rich.progress import Progress
+    from mudrich.progress import Progress

     class MyProgress(Progress):
         def get_renderables(self):